Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Conclusion

 \section{Conclusion}

 This paper shows how the conservative Lasso can be used to conduct inference in the high-dimensional linear regression model.
-We are the first in the literature to allow for conditional heteroskedasticity in the error terms and we also show how to consistently estimate the limiting high-dimensional covariance matrix.
+We allow for conditional heteroskedasticity in the error terms and also show how to consistently estimate the population covariance matrix in this case.
 In fact, the convergence is uniform over sparse sub vectors of the parameter space.
 Next, we show that the confidence bands based on the desparsified conservative are honest and that they contract at the optimal rate.
 This rate of contraction is also uniform over sparse sub vectors of the parameter space. $\chi^2$-inference is also briefly discussed.
 Our simulations show that the conservative Lasso provides much more precise parameter estimates than the plain Lasso and that tests based on it have superior size properties.
 Furthermore, confidence intervals based on the desparsified conservative Lasso have better coverage rates than the ones based on the desparsified plain Lasso.
 Future work may include bootstrapping the desparsified conservative Lasso to gain further finite sample improvements.
-A theoretical comparison to the post-selection type estimator of \cite{belloni2013uniform} is also of interest.

-{A.\arabic{equation}} {A.\arabic{lemma}} \baselineskip=15pt
+{A. \arabic{equation}} {A.\arabic{lemma}} \baselineskip=15pt